Difference Between iSCSI and NFS

 - Definition: NFS is used to share data among multiple machines within the server.
 It is a file-sharing protocol.
 ISCSI is considered to share the data between the client and the server.
 It is basically a single channel architecture to share the files.

-- Operating System: NFS works on Linux and Windows OS whereas ISCSI works on Windows OS.
+- Operating System: NFS works on Linux and Windows OS, whereas ISCSI works on Windows OS.

-- Protocols: NFS is mainly a file-sharing protocol while ISCSI is a block-level based protocol.
+- Protocols: NFS is mainly a file-sharing protocol, while ISCSI is a block-level based protocol.

 - File System: At the server level, the file system is handled in NFS.
 Guest OS takes care of the file system.

-- File Read Option: As the data is NFS is placed in the server level, the client will not have access to read the data and metadata.
+- File Read Option: As the data is NFS is placed at the server level, the client will not have access to read the data and metadata.
 This option of reading the data and metadata is handled in ISCSI as the data is placed at the client level.

 - Efficiency: NFS is more efficient as it is a shared protocol and thus can be easily implemented by the users.
 ISCSI is a little difficult to handle as we need to configure host parameters and all to implement it.

-iSCSI vs NFS Comparison Table
+Comparison Table of iSCSI vs NFS

 Let’s discuss the topmost comparison between iSCSI vs NFS: